 Dams have also helped in the prevention of flooding and hugely enhanced the generation of electricity.

-As tremendous as the impact of dams is to our lives and environment, unfortunately, we cannot but admit the damage it can cause to freshwater fish
+As tremendous as the impact of dams is on our lives and environment, unfortunately, we cannot but admit the damage it can cause to freshwater fish

 Invasive Alien Species

-Species which occur outside their natural ranges, due to human activities known as Invasive alien species, also pose threat to existing species.
+Species that occur outside their natural ranges, due to human activities known as Invasive alien species, also pose threat to existing species.

 These species find their way into freshwater habitats thereby posing a threat to the biodiversity of fish.
-Invasive alien species includes American bullfrog and the red swamp crayfish.
+Invasive alien species include the American bullfrog and the red swamp crayfish.

 Pollution and Fishes